rsyslog/rsyslog/source/dev_queue.rst

 Case 2 is unlikely, but may happen (see info above on a case 2 startup).

-**The DA worker may also not wait at all,** because it is actively executing and shuffeling messages between the queues.
+**The DA worker may also not wait at all,** because it is actively executing and shuffling messages between the queues.
 In that case, however, the program flow passes both of the two wait conditions but simply does not wait.